jordimas/open-dubbing/DOCUMENTATION.md

                         NLLB translation model size. 'nllb-200-3.3B' gives best translation quality --whisper_model {medium,large-v3}
-                        name of the OpenAI Whisper speech to text model size to use
+                        name of the OpenAI Whisper speech to text model size to use --target_language_region TARGET_LANGUAGE_REGION
+                        For some TTS you can specify the region of the language.
+For example, 'ES' will indicate accent from Spain.
+  --tts_cli_cfg_file TTS_CLI_CFG_FILE
+                        JSon configuration file when using a TTS which is involved by command line.

 ```